Hannanf/surfs_up/README.md

 ______________________________________________________________________
 MAIN SUMMARY:

-Quering our database and performing statistical anysis of our data.
-We can determine that the average temperature in June is higher than in Decemeber.
-We also determined there is a greater variance in temperature in December than in June as seen by the difference in the STD
+Quering our database and performing statistical analysis of our data, we can determine the average temperature in June is higher than in Decemeber.
+We also determined there is a greater variance/deviation in temperature in December than in June as seen by the difference in the STD

 2 ADDITIONAL QUERIES PERFORMED:
 <br>1) As seen in figures 5 and 6 and in my code, I queried the database to determine the precipitation in June and Decemeber  </br>
-<br>2) As seen in figures 7 and 8 and in my code, I used the .decribe() method to conduct simple statistical anysis of the precipitation in June and December  </br>
+<br>2) As seen in figures 7 and 8 and in my code, I used the .decribe() method to conduct simple statistical analysis of the precipitation data in June and December  </br>

 ![image](https://user-images.githubusercontent.com/103878061/197919696-7c191e53-ac0c-4fec-ab41-1c3e5218fac5.png)